With thanks to Monico Molinar and to several anonymous correspondents who contributed information about this game.

 If the turned up card has a point value (i.e. it is a seven, ace or picture card), the dealer's side immediately scores that number of points as a bonus.
 (There is an exception if the dealer's side is already close to winning the game - see scoring).
 After everyone has seen the trump and the bonus if any has been recorded on the score sheet, the turned trump is placed in dealer's hand.

-The player to dealer's right (if playing counter-clockwise) or left (if playing clockwise) leads to the first trick.
-Any card may be led, and players must follow suit if possible.
+The player to dealer's right leads to the first trick.
+Any card may be led, and the other three players in counter-clockwise order must each play a card, following suit if possible.
 Each trick is won by the highest trump in it, or if no trumps are played by the highest card of the suit led.
 The winner of the trick leads to the next trick.
 Each team keeps the tricks they have won in a single pile.

 - If the card that is currently winning the trick was played by an opponent, you must beat this card if possible (subject to the requirement to follow suit).

-- When unable to follow suit, you are not allowed to discard a seven (malilla) of a non-trump suit if that suit has not previously been led.
+- When unable to follow suit, you are not allowed to discard a seven (malilla) of a non-trump suit if that suit has not previously been led to a trick.

 So the possible cases when playing to a trick are as follows:

-- If your partner is winning the trick, you may play any card of the suit led.
+- If your partner is winning the trick, you must play a card of the suit that was led if you can, and you are free to play any card of this suit.
 If you cannot follow suit you may play any card except a seven of a non-trump suit that has not been led.

 - If your opponent is winning the trick with a card of the suit led: